By: Nishaat Patel, Registered Dietitian

 - Sodium: Elevated sodium can indicate dehydration, while low levels can possibly indicate kidney, liver, or heart issues.
 If left untreated, this can cause confusion, seizures, and brain dysfunction.
 Work with a dietitian to help you improve your hydration levels (water intake) and decrease your salt intake to prevent dehydration and support your organ health.

-- B12: B12 is important for your brain, nervous system and blood cells to function optimally.
+- Vitamin B12: B12 is important for your brain, nervous system and blood cells to function optimally.
 Low B12 levels can contribute to anemia, weakness, irritability, and brain dysfunction.
 A dietitian can help you work on getting these levels up through diet and supplementation.

 - Thyroid markers: This can help give context to things like weight gain/loss, lethargy, etc. It is often treated with medication (e.g. thyroid hormones), but adopting a balanced diet (with the support of a dietitian) and lifestyle can help support your hormonal health.